jappeace/jappeaceApplication/content/flask-docker-backend.md

 in his memory he hadn't set this up last time with a Django project.
-However with that in place one can create a [specialized user](https://medium.com/@mohammedhammoud/postgresql-create-user-create-database-grant-privileges-access-aabb2507c0aa) for manipulating the database (rather than the root postgres account).
+However with that in place one can create a [specialized user](https://medium.com/@mohammedhammoud/postgresql-create-user-create-database-grant-privileges-access-aabb2507c0aa) for manipulating the database (rather than the root Postgres account).

 Going trough those tutorial Jappie collected the useful commands into a makefile.
-With this in place he had no longer need to refer to them and could just cat the makefile to see how to deploy for example:
+With this in place he had no longer need to refer to them and could just `cat` the makefile to see how to deploy for example:

 ```make
 deploy: